 - What is the Equal Benefits Ordinance?

-- How do I know if the Equal Benefits Ordinance applies to me?
+- Does the Equal Benefits Ordinance apply to me?

 - What do I do to comply with the Equal Benefits Ordinance?

 - What other forms might be used to complete the Equal Benefits process?

 - How does the Contract Monitoring Division determine if my policies and benefits are compliant with the requirements of the Equal Benefits Ordinance?